Statistics Notebook

 z_scores = np.abs(stats.zscore(amounts))

-Use the IQR method by default — it works on skewed data.
-Use Z-scores only if the data is roughly normal.
+Use the IQR method by default.
+It works on skewed data.
+Use Z-scores only when the data is roughly normal.

 Hypothesis Testing

-Hypothesis testing is a framework for deciding whether an observed difference is real or just random noise.
+Hypothesis testing is a framework for deciding whether a difference you see is real or just random noise.

 The Framework